mileweb/docs-content-cdn/en/docs/portal/reports/generating-reports.md

 <ul><li>Mouse over data points in the report to view detailed information.<br>
 <li>Drag over the chart to magnify areas, and then use the <strong>Reset zoom</strong> button to return to the default zoom level.<br>
-<li>Use the three vertical buttons at the top right of the report to download raw data in comma-separated-value (CSV) format, create annotations (described below), or hide annotations.</ul>
+<li>Use the three vertical buttons at the top right of the report to download raw data in comma-separated-value (CSV) format, create annotations (described below), or hide annotations.
+<li>Get traffic within a time range of a traffic volume report by using the "Traffic Within Time Range" fields below the chart.</ul>

 <p><img src="/docs/resources/images/reports/download-options-icon.png" alt="dload options" width="225"></p>